 Update: The iOS 11 release date is expected to be in September, but the official features are historically unveiled in the summer at Apple's WWDC 2017 keynote.
 That's happening on June 5 in San Jose.
-Here's everything we hope to see.
+Plus there's a rumor Siri may learn your habits.

 iOS 10 only recently landed in its finished form, but you can be sure that Apple is already hard at work on iOS 11, ready for a mid-2017 unveiling.